sobolevn/sobolevn.github.io/_posts/2020-06-07-how-async-should-have-been.md

     return len(response.content)
 ```

-It is basically the same code, but filled with `await` keywords!
+It is basically the same code, but filled with `async` and `await` keywords!
 And I am not making this up, just compare code sample in `httpx` tutorial:

 - [Sync](https://www.python-httpx.org/quickstart/) code